hmarfull/symfony-template/README.md

 ## General Description

-I developed this code using Domain-Driven Design (DDD) and Command Query Responsibility Segregation (CQRS) principles trying the code as simple as possible.
+I developed this code using DDD (Hexagonal Architecture, Value Object Pattern, Repository Pattern, etc.) and Command Query Responsibility Segregation (CQRS) trying to keep the code as simple as possible.
+It may be a bit over-engineered but, it was developed keeping in mind that this would be a bigger and more complex project, and it is test where I should show my knowledge as much as I can.
+I created a module called Booking with two use cases (Search and Populate) placed on the Application folder.

 ## Possible Improvements